heavydragon99/Projects/README.md

 # Projects
-Repository for a file that talks about my projects.
+This repository talks about the projects I have done up untill this point.
 The PDF file can be found under the [Docs](Docs/Projects.pdf) directory.